NETWAYS/gitlab-training/day1/00_Organisation/01_Intro.md

 * Operating system is CentOS
 * We use tmux to join your session and help you
 * Change the appearance of the terminal as you like

+!SLIDE smbullets
+# GitLab Instance

+* We are using a shared GitLab instance hosted on https://nws.netways.de/
+* The instance is a free-forever version
+* You should have received user access for the instance and need to set a password